philiflo/2420-as3-p2/README.md

 ```
 sudo mv server-block.conf /etc/nginx/sites-available/
 ```
-Once here, you will need to create a symbolic link to the server-block.conf file which is titled sites-enabled.
+Once here, we will need to make some modifications to allow these configuration files to run on our servers.
+You will need to create a symbolic link to the server-block.conf file which is titled sites-enabled.
 This will allow the syntax inside the nginx.conf file to connect to the server-block.conf file.
 Execute this command:
 ```
 sudo ln -s /etc/nginx/sites-available/server-block.conf /etc/nginx/sites-enabled/
 ```
+Next, inside the server-block.conf file, find line which that says 'server_name' and change the ip to the ip of your server.
+Once here your server block will be catered towards your servers.

 ## 3. Setting up Personal Firewall (UFW)